erthink/libmdbx/README-RU.md

-## The [repository was moved out from Github](https://abf.io/erthink/libmdbx) due to illegal discriminatory restrictions for Russian Crimea and for sovereign crimeans.
+## The [repository now only mirrored on the Github](https://abf.io/erthink/libmdbx) due to illegal discriminatory restrictions for Russian Crimea and for sovereign crimeans.
 <!-- Required extensions: pymdownx.betterem, pymdownx.tilde, pymdownx.emoji, pymdownx.tasklist, pymdownx.superfences -->
 ---